Tropical Storm Elsa makes landfall, heads to Georgia

 Elsa is the earliest fifth-named storm on record, said Brian McNoldy, a hurricane researcher at the University of Miami.

-Associated Press writers Jeff Amy in Atlanta, Jeffrey Collins in Columbia, South Carolina, and Freida Frisaro in Fort Lauderdale contributed to this story.
-Bynum reported from Savannah, Georgia.
+Associated Press writers Jeff Martin in Marietta, Georgia; Jeffrey Collins in Columbia, South Carolina; Freida Frisaro in Fort Lauderdale, Florida; and Brendan Farrington in Tallahassee, Florida, contributed to this story.
+Anderson reported from St. Petersburg, Florida.

 Credit: Ivy Ceballo